elenderg/PAL-1000/instruções de compilação.md

 `Repeat.`

-113. We resolve our global` variables later, but we resolve our "field variables" on this pass through the types:
+113. We resolve our global variables later, but we resolve our "`field variables`" on this pass through the types:

 `To resolve a field:`